Sriyan-hari/IoT-Health-Monitoring-System/README.md

-# 🚑 IoT-Based Health Monitoring System
+# 🚑  Health Monitoring System Using IoT.

 This project is a real-time health monitoring system using ESP32 and multiple sensors that collect physiological data and display it on a local and web interface.